neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 ## *Please deactivate the playback feature after the completion of following system test steps.*

-To activate the playback test feature, please close Minknow UI and run:
+To activate the playback test feature, please close Minknow UI and run in the /home/minknow/scripts/ directory:

-`/home/minknow/scripts/playback_true.sh`
+`playback_true.sh`

-Start Minknow again and in the NanoDiP UI start the next testrun.
+Start Minknow again and in the NanoDiP UI (in Chromium) start the next testrun.
 In playback mode you will see reads generated in Minknow.

 After successful completion of the second test run, please start a run in playback mode (link above the blue 2) and choose the GSE90496.xls reference set: